Peer Connections Pre-Orientation Program (PCPOP Leadership Institute)

 Welcome!
 The Office of Intercultural Engagement and Leadership (OIEL) is pleased that you are interested in our Peer Connections Pre-Orientation Program (PCPOP).
-PCPOP focuses on helping under-represented students successfully transition into the unique academic and social experience available at Grinnell.
+PCPOP focuses on helping historically under-represented students successfully transition into the unique academic and social experiences available at Grinnell.
 By offering peer mentors, faculty support, dynamic workshops and a sneak peek at the campus, we seek to ease incoming students into life at Grinnell.
-At the end of the week, we hope that students will feel empowered to access.
 More than just a pre-orientation program, PCPOP offers students an opportunity to make friends, mentors, and memories which will remain throughout their collegiate experience.

 Questions, comments, concerns?
 Email any of the following people: